 He will find out, and he will do anything to save this world for he is the Chosen Guardian of Light.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Anonymus_Book_KeeperWrite a Review